 If you run into trouble with the data, and can't provide any of the above in time, hand in a description of what you've done and the problems you ran into.
 Because the goal of this assignment is to motivate timely work, neither your interests nor mine are served by giving extensions.

-How to turn in: In the "for students" google folder, in your folder, save this document as a pdf and name it
+How to turn in: In your box folder, create a sub-folder called "replication paper."
+Inside that sub-folder, save this document as a pdf and name it Lastname_quantitative_summary.pdf

-Lastname_quantitative_summary.pdf